pfmc-assessments/lingcod/README.md

 [Github issue guidelines](#Github-issues)
 [Modeling workflow](#Modeling-workflow)

+## Disclaimer
+_These materials do not constitute a formal publication and are for information only.
+They are in a pre-review, pre-decisional state and should not be formally cited (or reproduced).
+They are to be considered provisional and do not represent any determination or policy of NOAA or the Department of Commerce._

 ## Overview

 This repository houses information related to the U.S. West Coast 2021 lingcod stock assessment.